vadim-softaria/clamav-faq/faq/faq-upgrade.md

 * What does _Your ClamAV installation is OUTDATED_ mean?

 >You'll get this message whenever a new version of ClamAV is released.
 In order to detect all the latest viruses, it's not enough to keep your database up to date.
 You also need to run the latest version of the scanner.
-You can download the "sources":/download/sources of the latest release from our website.
-Upgrade instructions are on the "Wiki":http://wiki.clamav.net/Main/UpgradeInstructions.
-If you are afraid to break something while upgrading, use  the "precompiled packages":/download/packages/ for your operating system/distribution.
+You can download the [sources] of the latest release from our website.
+Upgrade instructions are on the [Wiki].
+If you are afraid to break something while upgrading, use  the [precompiled packages] for your operating system/distribution.
 Remember: running the latest stable release also improves stability.

 * I upgraded to the latest stable version but I still get the message _Your ClamAV installation is OUTDATED_, why?